Mount Tarawera: 1886 eruption

 Shortly after midnight on the morning of 10 June 1886, a series of more than 30 increasingly strong earthquakes were felt in the Rotorua area and by 2:45 am Mount Tarawera's three peaks had erupted, blasting three distinct columns of smoke and ash thousands of metres into the sky At around 3.30 am, the largest phase of the eruption commenced; vents at Rotomahana produced a pyroclastic surge that destroyed several villages within a 6 kilometer radius, and the Pink and White Terraces appeared to be obliterated.
 Recent research using mathematical modelling of events during the later Rotomahana eruption phase, is consistent with eyewitness accounts; describing it resembling a pot boiling over.

 Settlements inhabited by Ngāti Rangitihi and Tūhourangi around the Ariki arm of Lake Tarawera, including Moura, Koutu, Kokotaia, Piripai, Pukekiore and Otuapane, Tapahoro, Te Wairoa, Totarariki, and Waingongoro, were buried or destroyed.
 Of these, Te Wairoa is now a tourist attraction and is described as the "buried village".
 The official death toll was reported as 153, and many more were displaced, making the eruption the most deadly in New Zealand history.
-The survivors became refugees in their own country, for generations.

 The eruption was also believed to have destroyed the world-famous Pink and White Terraces.
 However, 125 years after the eruption a small portion of the Pink Terraces was reportedly rediscovered under Lake Rotomahana.
 This was due to the discovery of a previously unknown 1859 survey of Lake Rotomahana by Ferdinand von Hochstetter, which was deciphered and published between 2016 and 2019.
 This unique primary data indicate the Pink, Black and White Terrace locations now lie along the present lake shores.
 There is a prospect the terraces or sections of them, may lie buried, and as a result the terraces can no longer be assumed destroyed.